On the Sensitivity of k-Uniform Hypergraph Properties: Gaps in Sensitivity and Block Sensitivity for Graph Properties

-many cliques, and any two of them have no more than $k-1$ points in common, which guarantees that they are edge-disjoint cliques (no edge is in two different ones). \end{proof} Consider the empty graph.
+many cliques, and any two of them have no more than $k-1$ points in common, which guarantees that they are edge-disjoint cliques (no edge is in two distinct cliques). \end{proof} Consider the empty graph.
 By the lemma, there are $\Omega (v^k)$ disjoint cliques and each of them is a sensitive block.
 Hence we have $bs(f) = \Theta (v^k)$ by applying the trivial upper bound on block sensitivity. \end{proof}

 \begin{cor} For all $k \in \mathbb{N}$, there exists a $k$-uniform hypergraph property on $v$ vertices such that $s(f) = \Theta(v^{\lceil k/2 \rceil})$ and $bs(f)= \Theta (v^k)$. \end{cor} \begin{proof} When $k$ is even, choose $i=k/2$ and when $k$ is odd, choose $i=(k-1)/2$ in above proposition. \end{proof}